tomcentrate/restauarant-awards/api/README.md

 ## Initial Setup

+### Pre-requisites
+- VirtualBox
+- Vagrant
-The environment setup requires Virtualbox and Vagrant, and uses librarian-chef to setup.
-Read the `initial_setup.md` in `vagrant/` to get your environment setup.
+The environment setup requires VirtualBox and Vagrant, Read the `initial_setup.md` in `vagrant/` to get your environment setup.

 ```
 cd vagrant